 Strong verbs make your writing more dynamic.
 Use ‘seize’ instead of ‘catch’, ‘glitter’ instead of ‘shine’, ‘stride’ instead of ‘walk’.
 Do you feel the difference?

 They say, to err is human.
 We all make grammar, stylistic, and even orthographic mistakes at times.
 But if you make several mistakes in each sentence and regularly receive feedbacks ‘improve your writing’, so, you do need to change a thing.

 While word processors (like MS Word) offer a built-in function of correcting spelling, difficulties emerge when it comes to grammar.
-To begin with, start to use Grammarly.
+To begin with, start to use essay checker.
 It’s a tool worked out to check your papers for spelling, grammar, and punctuation mistakes.
 Run your documents through this checker, and the program will highlight all found errors, explain the rule for each of them and suggest possible correct substitutions.

 However, the tool shows potential mistakes, it’s unable to analyze context.
 It means you are supposed to learn rules.
 If school years made you feel sick of grammar books, then try some grammar games available on the Internet.

 Don’t skip this step, for even experienced authors spend about 30% of their time on editing.
 Even if you have noticed no mistakes, your document may need some changes anyway.

 Remember that you know exactly what thoughts you are going to express for these thoughts are in your head, but readers get acquainted with them from your writing piece.
 Read the text carefully as if you were a representative of a targeted audience and saw it for the first time in your life.
 Do you get the idea?
 Doesn’t the text seem dull?
 Any incoherent sentences or blocks?